Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 How To Do a 1031 Exchange

-Traditionally, a 1031 exchange is where one property is literally swapped for another property of like-kind.
-However, the likelihood that the property you want is owned by someone who wants your property is really, really unlikely.
+Traditionally, a 1031 exchange involves swapping one property for another of like-kind.
+However, the likelihood that the property you want is owned by someone who wants your property in return is unlikely.
 This is why the vast majority of 1031 exchanges are delayed exchanges, also known as three-party exchanges.
 In a delayed exchange, you need a middleman known as a Qualified Intermediary who holds onto the cash from the “sale” of your property and uses it to “buy” the replacement property for you.

-In order to do a 1031 exchange successfully, it’s essential that you follow the following rules to a tee.
-If you fail to comply, you could be on the hook to pay capital gains tax, and nobody wants that.
+To conduct a 1031 exchange successfully, you must follow the rules to the letter.
+If you fail to comply, you could be liable for paying capital gains tax, and no investor wants that.

 1031 Exchange Rules for Real Estate Investors